Butcher-L/kitra/README.md

 # Steps

-1. Clone the repo using this
+1. Clone the repo using this \n
 ```https://github.com/Butcher-L/kitra.git```
 2. Run ```npm install```
 3. Ensure that you stablish a database for the project